 Ritual was of utmost importance to Confucius

-The Confucian way of then looking at life placed great emphasis on proper moral conduct, on rituals, on intercessory prayer, but realizing at the same time unless these prayers were within the plans of gods, they were useless.
+The Confucian way of then looking at life placed great emphasis on proper moral conduct, rituals, and intercessory prayer, but realized at the same time that unless these prayers were within the plans of gods, they were useless.
 Ritual, of all these, was of foremost importance to Confucius.
-He looked on rituals as the orderly interchange between man and the gods.
+He looked at rituals as the orderly interchange between man and the gods.
 This was closely followed by proper moral conduct.

 Deeper spiritual excitement, however, had to be found outside Confucian orthodoxy.
 The legacy of Confucius for China, nevertheless, is the dissemination of his doctrine of the moral nature of man, and the massive spirit of humanism that developed in China in subsequent centuries.
 His ways have endured for so long because they have strongly appealed to the common-sense way of life of the Chinese people.